 The Natural History Building

-Construction has begun for the $70 million renovation of Natural History Building, which will house all programs within the School of Earth, Society, and Environment, and the teaching programs in the School of Integrative Biology.
+A $70 million renovation has transformed the Natural History Building, which houses all programs within the School of Earth, Society, and Environment, and the teaching programs in the School of Integrative Biology.
+The project wouldn't have been possible without private support, and opportunities remain to name a space within this campus landmark.
 Read more about the project.